-Kennedy Town is Hong Kong’s new hipster hood, with craft beer cafés and trendy restaurants at the quaint quayside.
+Kennedy Town is Hong Kong’s New Hipster Hood, with craft beer cafés and trendy restaurants at the quaint quayside.
 But it wasn’t always like that.
-Locals call it Sai Wan – Western Circuit – and for years this remote neighbourhood at the end of the tramline was the ‘backyard’ of the island.
-Here you’d find slaughterhouses, factories, wholesale markets, squatter villages, incinerators and even a mortuary.
-The early years have shaped K-Town’s community into one of the city’s most resilient and vibrant, forming a neighbourhood with a unique spirit.
+Locals call it Sai Wan – Western Bay – and for years this remote neighbourhood at the end of the tramline was the ‘backyard’ of the island.
+Here were the city’s slaughterhouses, factories, squatter villages and even a mortuary.
+The early years have shaped K-Town’s community into one of the city’s most resilient and strong spirited.